Your Ultimate Purpose Part 1

-God wants you to be one with Him, united in love in the deepest possible relationship.
+God wants you to be one with Him, united in holy love, in the deepest possible relationship.
 You were created for this.
-The way that God has chosen for you to be one with Him is that you become One with Jesus the Christ.
+The way that God has chosen for you to be one with Him is that you become One with His Son, Jesus the Christ.
 Yeshua said, “I AM the Way — and the Truth and the Life; no one comes to the Father except through me, (John 14:6 CJB).
 Note, Yeshua is the name for Jesus in the original Hebrew language.

 Jesus is your union with God the Father.
 In union with him, through the shedding of his blood, we are set free — our sins are forgiven; this accords with the wealth of the grace he has lavished on us.
 In all his wisdom and insight he has made known to us his secret plan, which by his own will he designed beforehand in connection with the Messiah.
 (Ephesians 1:7-9 CJB)

 In our union with Jesus Christ we actually enter into His relationship with our Holy Father.
 He chose us to be His very own, joining us to Himself even before He laid the foundation of the universe!
 Because of His great love, He ordained us as one with Christ from the beginning, so that we would be seen as holy in His eyes with an unstained innocence.
 (Ephesians 1: 3-4 TPT) God created you to be united with Him in holy love, forever.
 This is your ultimate purpose.

 This is beyond amazing.
 God so desires you that He wants you to be one with Him in the same relationship He has with His Son, Jesus.
 For God knew His people in advance, and He chose them to become like His Son, so that His Son would be the firstborn among many brothers and sisters.
 (Romans 8:29 NLT)